 - Cooking devices – eating utensils

 - N-95 masks

 - Latex Gloves

 - Solar phone chargers for each cell phone

 - Flashlights for everyone along with backup batteries

 How to Bunker Down

 If you plan on staying through the storm and bunkering down, you know a hurricane is on the way.
-Hopefully, you have already planned ahead, stock up on food and water, and have the necessary hurricane items.
+Hopefully, you have already planned ahead, you have stocked up on food and water, and have the necessary hurricane items discussed above.
 Here is what you need to be prepared for a hurricane if you are planning to bunker down:

 - Make sure your stored water is not older than 6-months.
 If it is, replace it.
 Prepare for at least 3-days.

 - Update contact information.
 Get updated phone numbers, addresses, and meeting locations.